muthukub/WFGY/ProblemMap/Atlas/adapter-runtime-modes-v1.md

 - why this route makes sense
 - which boundary rule matters
 - what a common wrong cut would have been
-- how the atlas should be read in practice
+- how the Atlas should be read in practice

 This makes it useful for onboarding and guided learning.